-Our Cross Country carnival operates under the banner of 'Run for Membantu' and is an event used to raise money for our Indonesian program in Bali via the Membantu Development Fund.
-Over the last 10 years, more than \$220,000 has been raised with all monies going directly into charitable works.
+Our Cross-country carnival operates under the banner of 'Run for Membantu' and is an event used to raise money for our Indonesian program in Bali via the Membantu Development Fund.
+Over the last 11 years, approximately \$250,000 has been raised with all monies going directly into charitable works.

 Supporting our Indonesian program, students from Years 10 and 11 make an annual trip to Bali where they work on a variety of projects and outreach activities with our partners such as the Bali Protestant Church and Bali Life Foundation.
 Our support also includes clothing and personal sanitation supply donations to their children's homes, as well as financial contributions to building and infrastructure projects, such as the construction of a toilet and shower facility for people living in the Suwung rubbish tip near Denpasar, Bali.
 We have witnessed significant benefits to the lives of the children and families who are supported by our partner organisations because of the acts of service by our students and the generous giving by our school community.
+Unfortunately, due to COVID-19 restrictions, the 2020 Bali trip was cancelled.